Why is the New York Fed conducting research on inequality?

 How do you define per household wealth?

-We define wealth as net worth, or assets less liabilities.
-We divide the total wealth of a group by the number of households in that group according to the SCF to yield wealth per household.
+Wealth is defined as net worth, or assets less liabilities.
+The total wealth of a group is divided by the number of households in that group according to the SCF to yield wealth per household.

 How are the wealth numbers interpolated quarterly if the SCF numbers are triennial?